In March 2018, 2019, 2020, and 2023, I was honored to be a Delegate to The United Nations for the Commission on The Status of Women (CSW).

 My recommendation was submitted by Soroptimist International (SI), a worldwide women’s organization I have been a part of for over 35 years.
 SI has over 100,000 members in 120 countries.

-CSW brought 10,000 women from around the world to New York to learn about the challenges and progress of women everywhere and make recommendations to the UN.
+CSW brings 10,000 women from around the world to New York and starting in 2021 many more virtually as well, to learn about the challenges and progress of women everywhere and make recommendations to the UN.

 I’ve always been a firm believer that we learn from the environment we grow up in.
 We know what we see around us but often know little about the many challenges in the world that are much more severe than ours.
 This was an opportunity to learn from amazing women from all walks of life who have first-hand knowledge of these issues while working together to develop solutions.